The Board of Directors is the governing body of Horizon Power as prescribed in the Electricity Corporations Act 2005 (WA).

 The primary role of the board is to set the strategic direction of the organisation, approve major expenditure and provide advice to the Minister for Energy on regional power issues.

-Peter Oates (Director)
+Peter Oates (Acting Chair)

 Peter has more than 38 years’ of experience in the Western Australian electricity industry.
 Most of this experience was in the financial area, including periods where he was the General Manager Finance and Administration followed by a period where he was the General Manager Emerging Business which included the development of renewable projects for Western Power prior to its disaggregation in 2006.